kyu-sz/LaS-VPE-Platform/README.md

     # Make sure to clone with --recursive
     git clone --recursive https://github.com/kyu-sz/LaS-VPE-Platform
     ```

+2. Retrieve additional model files such as _DeepMAR.caffemodel_ from algorithm providers.
+Put them in appropriate locations.
+For example, the _DeepMAR.caffemodel_ should be put in
+_${PROJECT_DIR}/models/DeepMAR/_.
+See [models](models).

+3. Configure the environment and running properties in the files in [conf](conf).
+ Specially, modify the [cluster-env.sh](conf/cluster-env.sh) in [conf](conf)
+to adapt to your cluster address.

-2. Build and pack the system into a JAR:
+4. Build and pack the system into a JAR:

     ```Shell
     mvn package